Main location of work

 Novel image-reporting software for healthcare settings for treatment trials and routine clinical practice (FSL-clinical) will be introduced, co-designed with clinicians, and build on our highly successful and openly available analytical tools for brain-imaging research.

 FSL-clinical will provide a comprehensive and intuitive platform that overcomes current usability barriers of commercially available software.
-Diagnostic accuracy, feasibility, and co-effectiveness will be tested with other Oxford Health Themes (Dementia, Pain, Depression Therapeutics), Oxford BRC Themes (Imaging, Preventative Neurology), and the Health Economics Research Centre.
+Diagnostic accuracy, feasibility, and co-effectiveness will be tested with other Oxford Health Themes (Dementia, Pain, Depression Therapeutics), Oxford BRC Themes (Imaging, Preventative Neurology), and the Oxford Mental Health Economics and Policy.
 For maximal clinic utility, the aim is integration with the NHS image-reporting system (PACS), toward which the work will take advantage of Greater Manchester’s unified PACS system.

 Innovations in EEG, retinal imaging, and brain-stimulation methods will be applied to develop home technologies that provide a window on neurological and systemic health.